Introduction

 This greatly strengthens the practicality of your product range.

-The insect netting EyouAgro provides has different mesh sizes and can also be customized according to your desired size and the width and length of the fabric of the anti-insect net.
+The insect netting EyouAgro provides comes in various mesh sizes and can be customized to your desired size and fabric width and length.

 Here is a list of our regular products depending on pests.